vannut/statamic-weather-addon/README.md

 Display the current weather or a 7-day forecast for any lat/lon on earth.

-> Attention: this addon is a work in progress and not production ready yet.
-Find something broken or missing: please create [an issue](https://github.com/vannut/statamic-weather-addon/issues)!
+> Attention: Find something broken or missing: please create [an issue](https://github.com/vannut/statamic-weather-addon/issues)!

 ## OpenWeatherMap
 The weather data itself is coming from the OpenWeatherMap api.
 Especially the [One-Call API](https://openweathermap.org/api/one-call-api) which delivers all the relevant data in _one call_.
 And to make it even better: It's free for the first 1,000,000 calls/month (or 60 calls/minute)